CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-web-application-server.md

 Apply these security measures by following these instructions:

-1. On the Web Application Server open Windows Powershell ISE with local administrator rights.
+1. Open a Windows PowerShell (x64) window as administrator.
+1. Navigate PowerShell to inside the `Cortex Evolution - Innovation 2022.5 - Installation Scripts` folder using the following command, modifying the path as necessary:

+    ```powershell
+    cd "C:\Install\Cortex Evolution - Innovation 2022.5 - Installation Scripts"
+    ```

-2. Load the script from the installation media called TODO CortexSSLBestPractices.ps1
+1. Run the `Cortex.Innovation.Install.SSLBestPractises.ps1` script using the following command:

-3. Run the script.
+    ```powershell
+    .\Cortex.Innovation.Install.SSLBestPractises.ps1
+    ```

-4. To use all the recommended settings click `Apply all` to the first prompt.
+1. To use all the recommended settings click `Apply all` to the first prompt.

     To selectively apply each setting select `Choose which to apply`.
 Each change will then be prompted with a Yes/No confirmation before applying.
-5. Restart the machine when the script asks.
+1. Restart the machine when the script asks.

 ### Add Firewall Rule